Storiedpumpkin0/PumpkinPatch/README.md

 each of these folders contain tested recipes for building minimal, medium, and large images of various operating systems.

+NOTE: Much of this code has been adapted from  the Boxcutter repo.
+I do not claim their work as my own I have only borrowed from them publicly available code to modify for my purposes.

 =-=-=-=-=-=-=-=-=-=-=-=-=-= P A C K E R =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=